Skip to Main Content

 "I want the book, not the book review!"

-If you are seeing too much of one type of source, you can also exclude things from your search by using the "exclude" option to the left of the term:
+If you are seeing too much of one type of source, you can also exclude things from your search by selecting the exclude item box icon to the right of the term:

-the "exclude" button is on the left-hand side of the screen, to the left of each content type
+the "exclude" button is on the left-hand side of the screen, to the right of each term

 AND/OR, What?